Klok-e/AnimeCamera/README.md

 # AnimeCamera
-An Android app that transforms selfies to anime (tries, at least)
+An Android app that transforms selfies to anime (tries to, at least)

 The neural network model was created and trained using [this repository](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and my amateur dataset collected from various sites